uptrace/bun-docs/docs/postgres/faceted-full-text-search-tsvector.md

  'fat':2 'rat':3
 ```

-You can use `to_tsvector` when inserting rows in the table:
+You can use `to_tsvector` when inserting rows to the table:

 ```sql
 INSERT INTO books (name, tsv)